notSam25/Login-and-Registration-System/README.md

 # Login and Registration System
  A fork of https://github.com/Dexyaa/Login-and-Registration-System.
 # About
- > This repo is a basic login and registration system made in c++.
+ > This repo is a basic login and registration system made in c++, using a text file for storing user credentials.
 # Building
  This project can be built on Linux or Windows.
 Test builds used clang++ version 10.0.0.0(my IP addr).
  ```bash